true3dco/splashgen/README.md

 ### Building your site

 When you're ready to build, run `splashgen path/to/file.py`.
-Splashgen will output the built side within a folder called `build/`, which you can then serve using any http server.
+Splashgen will output the built site within a folder called `build/`, which you can then serve using any http server.

 If you want to make a change to the site, simply re-run `splashgen paty/to/file.py`.
 This will regenerate the site.